-Philip brings design and planning expertise toward the concept and future development of the Southeast Greenway.
-Philip holds a Masters Degree in Landscape Architecture from the Graduate School of Design at Harvard University.
+Philip brings design and planning expertise toward the future development of the Greenway.
+Philip holds a master’s degree in Landscape Architecture from the Graduate School of Design at Harvard University.
 As a landscape architect he has been involved regionally, nationally, and internationally with community design over the past 30 years.
-Philip’s experience with project entitlement, land development, design process, along with a good understanding of natural systems and landscape construction practices, will help enable the realization of the Greenway.
+Philip’s experience with project entitlement, land development, design process, along with an understanding of natural systems and construction practices, will help enable the realization of the Greenway.

 Philip says, “This corridor provides a unique opportunity to bring about transformative change to Bennett Valley and the greater Santa Rosa area.
 It’s exciting to think about the potential this project will have on strengthening social, economic, ecological, and other layers throughout this community.”